askkar10/Weather_Data/README.md

 # Weather_Data
-Fetch weather data, clea nit and the graph it
+Fetch weather data, clean it and then graph it